Ely-S/HTML5Mash/readme.md

 ##Download

-Just click the smash.zip file then View Raw and extract it.
+Just click the HTML5Mash.zip file then View Raw and extract it.

 ##Docs

 ### Web Server

-HTML5Smash comes with a very small, windows-only web server for testing purposes and demos.
+HTML5mash comes with a very small, windows-only web server for testing purposes and demos.

 ######Mongoose https://github.com/valenok/mongoose for Windows